Volland/articles-md/graphrag-pipelines.md

 # Personal Knowledge Graphs in AI RAG-powered Applications with libSQL

-I’ve spent a lot of time working on a privacy-first personal AI assistant at [mykin.ai](mykin.ai).
+I’ve spent a lot of time working on a privacy-first personal AI assistant at [Kin](mykin.ai).
+Kin is a personal AI that helps you navigate your work-life, available on both iOS and Android.

 Our app is local-first and focused on the users' sovereign data ownership.
 A key challenge we faced was finding the right way to store that data securely.